layilin/SP23-33852/_texts/sc-page023.md

 - PLANTER, improvement is the child of time;
 - What your sires knew not, ye their offspring know:
 - But hath your art receiv'd Perfection's stamp?
 [280]
-- Thou can'st not say.—Unprejudic'd, then learn
+- Thou can'st not say.——Unprejudic'd, then learn
 - Of ancient modes to doubt, and new to try:
 - And if Philosophy, with Wisdom, deign
 - Thee to enlighten with their useful lore;